 Everyone can improve water quality through their personal behaviors, choices, and commitments.
 The Brown’s Creek Watershed District (BCWD) is offering a cost-share program to enable landowners to identify and implement water quality projects, reduce runoff, and improve habitat in the watershed.

-What is the Stewardship Grant program?
+What is the Stewardship Grant Program?

 The BCWD Stewardship Grant program provides eligible applicants with small grants (up to $500) to implement projects that benefit the watershed.
 Grantees must install the project in BCWD and submit a cover letter, photos, and invoices to receive the grant reimbursement.

-Stewardship Grant Project Details:
+Stewardship Grant Project Details

 Do not start work before receiving a grant award.
 These grants are awarded on a first come - first serve basis to eligible and complete applications.
 Applying does not guarantee Stewardship Grant approval.
 If a grant is awarded, a cover letter describing the project including the requested amount of reimbursement, copies of (paid) receipts, and photos of the completed project must be submitted with the final request for dollars.